 To get a jump on things, start by searing the chicken.
 I use cutlets here because I like that they are thin enough to cook through quickly and then easy to cut into narrow strips for the final soup.
-Warm a heavy-bottomed soup pot like my favorite Le Creuset over medium-high heat.
-Add a tablespoon of olive oil, season the chicken with salt and pepper, then add to the pot and cook about 3-4 minutes per side.
-Keep an eye so that the goodie bits on the bottom of the pot do not start to burn.
-Turn down the heat if things seem to be browning too quickly.
-Transfer the chicken to a bowl and set aside.
+Warm a heavy-bottomed soup pot like my favorite Le Creuset over medium-high heat, add a tablespoon of olive oil, season the chicken with salt and pepper, then add to the pot and cook about 3-4 minutes per side.
+Keep an eye out so the goodie bits on the bottom of the pot do not start to burn.
+Turn down the heat if necessary.
+Transfer the browned chicken to a bowl.

 Once the veggies and dumplings are “mised out“, or all prepped and read to go, let’s cook.
-The pot used to brown the chicken will now be used for the soup.
-Set that back over medium heat and add another tablespoon of olive oil.
+Use the pot you cooked the chicken in to make the soup.
+Set it back over medium heat and add another tablespoon of olive oil.
 While that warms, pour all the chicken stock into a separate, large saucepan.
 You want this cooking liquid to be at least 2 inches deep to start, so add 1-2 cups of water if necessary.
 Set over high heat, cover pot and bring to a boil.

 Drop the veggies and thyme into the soup pot.
 Season with salt and pepper, then sweat over medium heat until veggies are tender, about 5-7 minutes.
 Stir often.
 Meanwhile, whisk or stir the milk into the flour mixture.
 The mixture should be wet but sticky.
 If need be, add a little more milk or a little more flour to get a firm but damp mixture.

 After the stock is at a boil, lower heat slightly so it’s at a rapid simmer.
-I prefer to use a small ice cream soup (about 1 tablespoon in size) to scoop and release dumpling balls into the stock.
-They will float to the top fairly quickly but this does not mean they are ready.
-Continue to cook about 3 more minutes to allow them to cook all the way through, using a spatula or spoon to gently flip them over as they simmer.
-Feel free to take one out and cut into it to test for doneness.
-Adjust time as necessary.
-Set on a plate, and continue cooking until all the dough is used up.
+I use a small ice cream soup (about 1 tablespoon in size) to scoop and release dumpling balls into the stock.
+They will float to the top fairly quickly.
+Continue to simmer about 3 more minutes to allow them to cook all the way through, using a spatula or spoon to gently flip them over as they do.
+Feel free to take one out and cut into it to test for doneness, then transfer to a plate, and continue cooking until all the dough is used up.

 See how the dumplings float and simmer?
 They are just so delightful!